medined/perl-5-by-example/perl_5_by_example/windows-registry.md

 like binary data, you'll need to look at more advanced books to find out how.
 For example, Que's <I>Special Edition Using the Windows 95 Registry</I> by Jerry Honeycutt is a good choice.

-<H3><A name="Setting a Key's Name-value Pairs">Setting a Key's Name-value
+### Setting a Key's Name-value Pairs

-Pairs</A></H3>You've already seen how to set the value of the default name-value pair by using the <TT>createKey()</TT> method.
+You've already seen how to set the value of the default name-value pair by using the <TT>createKey()</TT> method.
 In this section, you use the
 <TT>setValue()</TT> method to explicitly set any name-value pair.
 Let's build on
 the example shown in "<A